Program Chair: Stacy Hargrove – Program@serstm.org

 The Program Committee will select from abstracts submitted in the following seven session topics.
-If you do not see your topic listed below please do not submit an abstract for this meeting.
-Session topics are different at each meeting and it is likely that your topic will be offered at a future time.
+If your abstract does not fit into one of the topics listed below, please contact the program chair prior to submitting your abstract.
 Space for oral presentations is limited.
-All abstracts will be critically reviewed by the Program Committee and high quality abstracts will receive priority for oral presentation.
-Poster presentations are also encouraged, and we have scheduled a designated time to meet with the authors for questions.
+All abstracts will be critically reviewed by the Program Committee, and high quality abstracts will receive priority for oral presentation.
+Poster presentations are encouraged and authors must be present at their posters during designated times to answer questions and discuss their work.

 This session will include talks related to reducing threats to sea turtles and enhancing population recovery, including bycatch reduction, restoration science in the Gulf of Mexico, health and disease research or mortality investigations not covered in other sessions, and population assessments, including genetics.
 Research that provides information that can be used to reduce threats, determine the status of a population, or monitor/understand threats will also be considered.